-User access policy: Section to select user access policy and configure policy parameters like access duration, session recordings, collaboration policy, multi-factor policy, etc.
+- User Logon policy: Under the policies tab, select user logon policy and configure policy parameters like access duration, session recordings, collaboration policy, multi-factor policy, etc.

 Devoid Security: If you tick the checkbox, the created user will always be allowed to log in without getting Locked or Dormant.

 - Expiry: You can set an expiry date for the user account.

 Status: By default, all users are provisioned with Active Status.
 You can disable the user here anytime.